Patrick J. Bumatay: Withdrawn nomination to district court

 On January 30, 2019, President Trump announced his intent to nominate Bumatay to a seat on the United States District Court for the Southern District of California.
 On February 6, 2019, his nomination was sent to the Senate.
-He was nominated to the seat vacated by Marilyn L. Huff, who took senior status on September 30, 2016.
-His nomination was withdrawn on October 15, 2019, when he was once again nominated to a seat on the United States Court of Appeals for the Ninth Circuit.
+He was nominated to the seat vacated by Marilyn L. Huff, who assumed senior status on September 30, 2016.
+His nomination was withdrawn on October 15, 2019, when he was once again nominated to a seat on the Ninth Circuit.

 Personal life

 Bumatay is a Filipino American and openly gay.